 Housing Authority of the City of Brownwood

-Housing Authority of the City of Brownwood is a Public Housing Agency in Brownwood, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of December 12th, 2019, Housing Authority of the City of Brownwood has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Brownwood is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 17th, 2021, Housing Authority of the City of Brownwood has 1 waiting lists that are open now or opening soon.

 Housing Authority of the City of Brownwood serves Brownwood.

 Open Housing Authority of the City of Brownwood Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Housing Authority of the City of Brownwood Website: http://www.bwdhousing.org.